dotnet/docs/docs/porting/libraries.md

 4. Is it reasonable to write your own implementation of an unavailable .NET Framework API?

    You could consider instead copying, modifying, and using code from the [.NET Framework Reference Source](https://github.com/Microsoft/referencesource).
-It's licensed under the [MIT License](https://github.com/Microsoft/referencesource/blob/master/LICENSE.txt) so you have significant freedom in doing this.
-Just make sure to properly attribute Microsoft in your code!
+It's licensed under the [MIT License](https://github.com/Microsoft/referencesource/blob/master/LICENSE.txt), so you have significant freedom in doing this.
+Just be sure to properly attribute Microsoft in your code!

 5. Repeat this process as needed for different projects.
 6. Once you have a plan, execute that plan.